akalinux/span-tools/README.md

 validating SpanBoundry instances in sequence.
 The name of the method is Check.

 __Error checking Example:__

+This example checks each element of a slice of SpanBoundry instances to see if they are both valid and in the correct order.

 Example code can be found: [here](https://github.com/akalinux/span-tools/blob/main/examples/ErrorExample/main.go)